-This information is excerpted from MSF’s 2016 International Activity Report
+This information is excerpted from MSF’s 2017 International Activity Report.

-In 2016, Doctors Without Borders/Médecins Sans Frontières (MSF) continued to assist victims of urban violence and sexual violence and to respond to emergency situations.
+In 2017, Doctors Without Borders/Médecins Sans Frontières (MSF) carried out emergency interventions and continued to assist victims of violence in Colombia.

 Civilians are trapped in a spiral of violence despite the peace agreement between the FARC rebel group and the government.
 Significant parts of Colombian territory are still disputed by criminal organizations, former FARC combatants who have refused to demobilize, and ELN guerillas.

 MSF’s emergency team intervened to assist displaced people in Chocó, Antioquia, Guaviare, and Caquetá.
 After a landslide in Mocoa, Putumayo, that killed around 300 people and left hundreds missing, teams supported the local hospital and offered primary health care.